konvera/gramine-ratls-golang/README.md

 `RATLSVerifyDer` verifies a DER-encoded RA-TLS certificate using the given `mrenclave`, `mrsigner`, `isv_prod_id`, and `isv_svn`.
 If the certificate is valid, this function returns `nil`.
 If the certificate is invalid, this function returns an error describing the validation failure.

-> Note that enclave measurement arguments can be *optional* depending on the measurement callback defined as per usage.
+> Note that enclave measurement arguments can be set to *nil*, which causes the verification method to ignore that particular measurement.

 ### RATLSVerify